Search within:

 740.593.2137

-Heritage of Osteopathic MedicineDiabetes InstituteCollaborative group of research scientists, clinicians, professors, educators, health administrators and students with a common interest in diabetes.
+Heritage College of Osteopathic MedicineDiabetes InstituteCollaborative group of research scientists, clinicians, professors, educators, health administrators and students with a common interest in diabetes.
 The institute stimulates collaborative research across colleges and disciplines at Ohio University in the area of diabetes and strives to create mentors and research opportunities for undergraduate, graduate and postgraduate training as well as pre-tenured faculty.
 Our mission is to improve the quality of life for those affected by diabetes and related diseases through innovative basic and translational research, progressive clinical care, education and community outreach.Elizabeth A. Beverly, PhD

 740.593.4616